Quantisation and its breakdown in a Hubbard-Thouless pump

-In the experiment we load a balanced spin-mixture $(\uparrow,\downarrow)$ of ultracold potassium-40 atoms into a three-dimensional optical lattice (Fig.~\ref{fig:1}, Fig.~\ref{fig:lattice_setup}, and Methods).
-We modified our previous setup~\cite{tarruell_creating_2012} to enable dynamical control over the lattice potential by including an intensity imbalance (i.e.~a running wave) along the $x$-axis.
-The lattice comprises interfering laser beams in the $x$--$z$ plane and additional non-interfering standing waves in all three spatial directions, $x$, $y$, and $z$.
+The experiments are performed using a balanced spin-mixture $(\uparrow,\downarrow)$ of ultracold potassium-40 atoms in a three-dimensional optical lattice (Fig.~\ref{fig:1}, Fig.~\ref{fig:lattice_setup}, and Methods).
+The total lattice potential comprises interfering laser beams in the $x$--$z$ plane and additional non-interfering standing waves in all three spatial directions, $x$, $y$, and $z$~\cite{tarruell_creating_2012}.
 These potentials combine to form one-dimensional superlattices along $x$.
-An intensity imbalance enables dynamical phase control ($\varphi$) over the interfering (`long') lattice with respect to the non-interfering (`short') lattice, inspired by the self-oscillating mechanism of ref.~\cite{dreon_self-oscillating_2021}.
-The sliding potential landscape traces an elliptical path of the Rice-Mele parameters $\delta$ and $\Delta$ around the origin.
-In contrast to previous realisations of the Rice-Mele pump in optical lattices~\cite{lohse_thouless_2016,nakajima_topological_2016}, our setup uses a single laser source at $\lambda = \SI{1064}{nm}$ for all lattice beams, avoiding wavelength-dependent phase shifts in the optical path.
-The light phase $\varphi$ is actively stabilised using a Michelson interferometer (Methods and Fig.~\ref{fig:phaselock}), allowing almost arbitrary control over $\varphi$ in time.
+The phase between the interfering (`long') lattice with respect to the non-interfering (`short') lattice along $x$ is dynamically controlled, inspired by the self-oscillating mechanism of ref.~\cite{dreon_self-oscillating_2022}.
+This traces an elliptical path of the Rice-Mele parameters $\delta$ and $\Delta$ around the origin.
+In contrast to previous realisations in optical lattices~\cite{lohse_thouless_2016,nakajima_topological_2016}, our setup uses a single laser source at $\lambda = \SI{1064}{nm}$ for all lattice beams, avoiding wavelength-dependent phase shifts in the optical path.
+Prior to pumping, we use a loading scheme with an intermediate lattice to increase the fraction of atoms in doubly occupied unit cells.
+This fraction is characterised with an independent measurement, achieving approximately $80\%$ in the strongly attractive regime, and around $50\%$ in both the weakly interacting and strongly repulsive regimes (Fig.~\ref{fig:loading} and Methods).